Molly Brizgys

 602-460-9013

-• Won a probation sentence for firearms straw purchaser
+• Probation sentence for firearms straw purchaser

 • Not guilty verdict for several domestic violence offenses